Basking in reflected glory: Limitations

-Limitations that apply to both CORFing and BIRGing are perceptions and expectations about performance and how they have an impact.
+Limitations that apply to both BIRGing and CORFing are perceptions and expectations about performance and how they have an impact.
 Many scholars have found that the confirmation and disconfirmation of the expected victory or loss has a significant effect on BIRGing and CORFing.
 For example, if one predicts that one's favorite team is going to lose, one is less likely to be afraid to associate with that team because they predicted the loss.
-This supports that a person is more likely to participate in BIRGing or CORFing if their public image is being highly threatened.
+This supports that a person is more likely to participate in BIRGing or CORFing if their public image is threatened.
+In addition, most studies only test for the identification with one favorite team, whereas individuals may have multiple favorite teams.
+Whether having multiple favorite teams increases the occurrences of BIRGing could be investigated further.